 After Akihabara you will no doubt be tired so head back to your hotel to shower and freshen up, the night is young!

 For dinner, make sure to book tickets for the Robot Cafe for a night show before dinner, you must book them ahead of time as the sessions are almost always full.
 O-M-G this is one of the craziest things you can do in Tokyo.
 Ideally, the 5pm slot should work best if you make it but they also have 7pm.
-Just make sure not to order any food, it is overprice and not nice, Tokyo has great food so it would be a shame to spoil your appetite here.
+Just make sure not to order any food, it is overpriced and not nice, Tokyo has great food so it would be a shame to spoil your appetite here.
 The Robot Cafe is one of the most famous things to do in Tokyo in the recent years since it opened.
 No words can describe it so you will have to see for yourself.
 Money well spent.
 Here’s my experience in more detail.

 Completely shaken and surprised, you will come out of the Robot cafe thinking: What just happened?
 It’s time for a bit more Japanese culture at another themed restaurant but this one is less about the tricks and more about the food: Ninja Asakasa.
 Beyond being a cool themed restaurant, Ninja Asakasa serves some really good food with some Ninja tricks to match and some funky role plays parts by the waiters.
 I promise you will not be disappointed.
 This should close the night as tomorrow is another long day.